NEUROMUSCULAR TAPING and ACUDETOX

 Other benefits of this training include the reduction of pain and overuse of medication, decrease in complications, and 24-hour therapeutic benefit, improvement of mobility and autonomy, enhancement of patient compliance in ongoing therapy, provision of continuing healthcare assistance, and maintenance of high-quality standards to improve short and long- term rehabilitative care.

-SAVA rehabilitation LINK, in partnership with the NMT Institute, provides an ear acupuncture treatment protocol known as ACUDETOX, which has been utilised in various post traumatic social collective situations.
-Originally created by Dr. Michael Smith (NADA) in the early 1980s in New York, this protocol was specifically designed to alleviate anxiety, insomnia, emotional disturbances, fatigue, and other subclinical withdrawal symptoms associated with drug and alcohol addiction.
 In 2001 World Trade Center and the 2005 New Orleans hurricane disaster the protocol was used to treat post traumatic stress disorder among thousands of affected individuals and disaster help and rescue teams.
 When human resources are depleted during prolonged disaster situations, the post traumatic ear acupuncture protocol has been found to be effective in improving sleep, reducing anxiety, enhancing mental focus, and alleviating pain and fatigue.

 Individuals with subclinical PTSD exhibit similar symptoms such as nightmares, flashbacks, fear, fatigue, hyperarousal, and social withdrawal and avoidance, as those with full PTSD.
 However, subclinical PTSD is diagnosed when these symptoms are not persistent or when some symptoms are present, but not all.